 The student will develop an understanding of the role of a successful school leader in both curriculum development and instruction.
 Students will analyze how to support and cultivate a professional learning community where the principal is an instructional leader who sustains a culture of classroom teaching excellence.
 Topics covered include coaching, creating trust, cultivating healthy communication and supporting teachers as learners.

 EDUC 614 - Practicum for Supervisors

 The student will spend a minimum of 300 hours working with a supervisor under the supervision of a faculty member from Eastern University.
 If the student is already an acting supervisor or coordinator in a school setting, the assignments will be fulfilled on the job with supervision from Eastern University.
-A prescribed number of assignments must be completed which include but are not limited to activities in program development, school nurse service improvement, policy determination, staff development, budgeting, and role analysis and program evaluation.
+A prescribed number of assignments must be completed which include but are not limited to activities in program development, policy determination, staff development, budgeting, and role analysis and program evaluation.

 EDUC 623 - Curriculum Design

 The major purpose of the course is to explore the principles and procedures of curriculum development and management along with special topics like auditing, alignment and evaluation.
 Technical issues, trends, future directions, and curriculum designed for special needs will be included.
 Social, psychological and philosophical foundations will be discussed.